inet-framework/inet-tutorials/configurator/doc/step6.md

 <p><pre class="snippet" src="../step6a.xml"></pre></p>

-The XML configuration contains the default rule for IP address assignment, and an <autoroute> element that configures the metric to be used.
+The XML configuration contains the default rule for IP address assignment, and an \<autoroute\> element that configures the metric to be used.
-The <autoroute> element specifies parameters for automatic static routing table configuration.
-If no <autoroute> element is specified, the configurator assumes a default that affects all routing tables in the network, and computes shortest paths to all interfaces according to the hop count metric.
+The \<autoroute\> element specifies parameters for automatic static routing table configuration.
+If no \<autoroute\> element is specified, the configurator assumes a default that affects all routing tables in the network, and computes shortest paths to all interfaces according to the hop count metric.
-The <autoroute> element can contain the following attributes:
+The \<autoroute\> element can contain the following attributes:
-- <strong>sourceHosts</strong>: Selector attribute that selects which hosts' routing tables should be modified.
+- **sourceHosts**: Selector attribute that selects which hosts' routing tables should be modified.
 The default value is <strong>"**"</strong>.
-- <strong>destinationInterfaces</strong>: Parameter attribute that selects destination interfaces for which the shortest paths will be calculated.
+- **destinationInterfaces**: Parameter attribute that selects destination interfaces for which the shortest paths will be calculated.
 The default value is <strong>"**"</strong>.
-- <strong>metric</strong>: Parameter attribute that sets the metric to be used when calculating shortest paths.
-The default value is <strong>"hopCount"</strong>.
+- **metric**: Parameter attribute that sets the metric to be used when calculating shortest paths.
+The default value is **"hopCount"**.

-There are sub-elements available in <autoroute>, which will be discussed in Part B.
+There are sub-elements available in \<autoroute\>, which will be discussed in Part B.

-Here the <autoroute> element specifies that routes should be added to the routing table of each host and the metric should be `dataRate`.
+Here the \<autoroute\> element specifies that routes should be added to the routing table of each host and the metric should be `dataRate`.
 The configurator assigns weights to the graph's edges that are inversely proportional to the data rate of the network links.
 This way route generation will favor routes with higher data rates.

 Note that `router0` and `router2` are connected with a 10 Mbit/s ethernet cable, while `router1` connects to the other routers with